pumapayio/pumapay-token/README.md

 1. Setting the PMA/Fiat rates `function setRate(string _currency, uint256 _rate)`
 2. Add executors `function addExecutor(address _executor)`
 3. Remove executor `function removeExecutor(address _executor)`
 On each function related with setting the rate or adding/removing executors the balance of the owner is checked and if the balance is lower than 0.01 ETH then 1 more ETH are sent to the owner address in order to pay for the gas fees related with those transactions.
+The owner is an address owned by the association governing the smart contract.
 ```
 if (isFundingNeeded(owner)) {
     owner.transfer(1 ether);
 }
 ```
 ##### Executors
 The `PumaPayPullPayment` contract can have multiple executors.
 Each executor is allowed to register or cancel a pull payment on behalf of a customer.
 The curstomer should sign the pull payment details using `keccak256` through the wallet and on registration/cancellation the signature parameters `(v, r, s)` of the signed pull payment are used to verify that the customer address was indeed the one which requested the registration/cancellation.
 Similarily to the owner, on registration/cancellation function the balance of the executor is checked and if is lower than 0.01 ETH 1 more ETH is sent from the smart contract to the executor to allow for registration/cancellation of pull payments.
+The executor(s) is an address owned by the association governing the smart contract.
 ```solidity
 mapping (address => bool) public executors;
 ```